Ottawa Retirement Homes

 The cost of independent living communities in Ottawa includes a full slate of activities and superb amenities.
 The cost covers everything from food to maintenance to taxes and everything in between.

 Assisted Living Facilities in Ottawa

 The Ministry of Health and Long-term Care regulates, inspects, and sets out accommodation fees for all long-term care homes in Ontario.
-By law, assisted living facilities are required to provide their residents a safe community with consistent high quality care that is centered on their residents’ wellbeing.
+By law, assisted living facilities are required to provide their residents with a safe community with consistently high-quality care that is centered on their residents’ wellbeing.

 Accommodation rates are set by the Ministry of Health and Long-term Care and are standard all over Ontario.
 Room and board charges are the individual’s expenses, but all personal and nursing care provided by long term care homes in Ottawa are funded by the government.
 If you don’t have sufficient income to pay for the basic room accommodations, you may be eligible for a government subsidy known as a rate reduction.
 The subsidy is only available to individuals requesting basic rooms.

 The current maximum monthly rate for long stay accommodations is 1 731.62$ for basic, for 2 066.21$ semi-private, and 2 438.81$ for private.
 Short-stay accommodations cost 36.85$ per day.
 Services in assisted living facilities include professional 24-hour nursing and medical care, pharmacy, meals, recreation and therapy programs, family support, housekeeping, pastoral care, palliative care, laundry, social work services, and volunteer services.